gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

   - Item is evicted because the memory is full and it is least recently used (LRU cache)
   - The Time To Live for the item expired

-# Route53
+# Route 53

 ## AWS Route53 Overview

-- Route53 is a managed DNS (Domain Name System)
+- Route 53 is a managed DNS (Domain Name System)
 - DNS is a collection of rules and records which helps clients understand how to reach a server through its domain name
 - In AWS, the most common records are:
   - `A`: hostname to IPv4
   - `AAAA`: hostname to IPv6
   - `CNAME`: hostname to hostname
   - `Alias`: hostname to AWS resource
-- Route53 can use:
+- Route 53 can use:
   - Public domain names you own (or buy)
   - Private domain names that can be resolved by your instance in your VPCs
 - Route53 has advanced features such as: